 MEd St (Guidance & Counselling)

-Currently working as a lecturer and counsellor, I have had broad experience with both adults and children.
+Currently working as a lecturer and counselor, I have had broad experience with both adults and children.
 In previous positions as teacher, in pastoral care and school counselor, much of my work has been in the area of loss and grief.
 I understand the many dimensions of pet loss, through both professional and personal experience.

-I am available for counselling at a number of venues in Brisbane and Caboolture and I am available for home visits when time permits,
+I am available for counselling at a number of venues in Brisbane and Caboolture and I am available for home visits when time permits.

 I have developed a workbook to assist people in an ongoing way to understand grief, to look at and acknowledge their loss and also find ways to remember their beloved companion.